Skip to content

 • Maintain active membership in relevant biomedical research grantmaking networks and societies.

-• Attend and present at relevant scientific and medical society meetings as relevant to projects and programs.
+• Attend and present at relevant scientific and medical society meetings regarding projects and programs.

-• Lead, manage and/or contribute to projects, as needed and/or appropriate.
-Lead coordination and management of the Scientific Advisory Committee (SAC), Melanoma Research Foundation Breakthrough Consortium (MFRBC) and other scientific initiatives and workshops.
+• Lead the coordination and management of the Scientific Advisory Committee (SAC), Research and Science Subcommittee, Melanoma Research Foundation Breakthrough Consortium (MFRBC) and other scientific initiatives and workshops.

 • Contribute subject matter and/or technical expertise to projects and teams, including designing investment strategies that advance and innovate research and align with current trends in the field and translating research reports into lay language for board reports and presentations.

-• Collaborate with staff to plan and implement scientific workshops that align with SAC priorities.
+• Collaborate with staff to plan and implement scientific workshops and draft publications for submission that align with the Foundation’s priorities.

 • Act as a key opinion leader and spokesperson for the organization related to PR opportunities.